langchain-ai/langchain/docs/reference/prompts.rst

 LLMs & Prompts
 ==============

-The reference guides here all relate to objects for working with LLMs and Prompts.
+The reference guides here all relate to objects for working with Prompts.

 .. toctree::
    :maxdepth: 1